Red Rose form the Getty's gardens and a Red rose from a Renaissance Manuscript

 Light purple complext flower found in manuscript illustration.

-Columbine detail in Decorated Text Page in the Spinola Hours, about 1510–20, Flemish.
-Getty Museum, Ms. Ludwig IX 18, fol.
+Columbine detail in Decorated Text Page in the Spinola Hours, about 1510–20.
+The J. Paul Getty Museum, Ms. Ludwig IX 18, fol.
 258

 These gorgeous and intricately petaled flowers come in many varieties, but each is known for its contrasting colors—often blue or white in manuscripts—and multiple layers of petals.
 During the Renaissance, this flower was associated with the Holy Spirit and the sorrows of the Virgin Mary.
-It was used medicinally to relieve the pains of childbirth, cure fever, and aid poor eyesight.
+It used medicinally to relieve the pains of childbirth, cure fever, and to aid poor eyesight.

 7. Strawberry (Fragaria sp.)